steafen/go-json-rest/README.md

 #### API and static files

-Combine Go-Json-Rest with other handlers.
+Combine Go-JSON-Rest with other handlers.

 `api.MakeHandler()` is a valid `http.Handler`, and can be combined with other handlers.
 In this example the api handler is used under the `/api/` prefix, while a FileServer is instantiated under the `/static/` prefix.